orhun/personal-blog/content/introducing-ratty.md

 +++
-title = "Introducing Ratty: A reimagined terminal emulator" date = 2026-05-11
+title = "Ratty: A terminal emulator with inline 3D graphics" date = 2026-05-11

 [taxonomies]
 categories = ["Projects"]
 +++

-I built a terminal emulator that breaks the rules.
+Just trying to answer one simple question: What if the terminal was 3D?

 <!-- more -->